 This is me.
-For what it’s worth, I’m a 50-something-year-old psychology professor at Shepherd University.
+For what it’s worth, I’m a 60-something-year-old psychology professor at Shepherd University.
 My specialty is human memory and cognition and I very much enjoy learning how and why humans remember (or forget) the things they do.
-I’ve got two great sons.
-The oldest has his own apartment nearby and the youngest lives with me half the time.
+I’ve recently begun studying the psychology of hobbies.
+I’m trying to answer a question that I’ve been pondering for a long time: why do people build models?
+Perhaps the most important thing that I’ve ever done is that I raised two great sons.

 I still have hazy memories of C&O trains roaring past.
 Big blue diesels with C&O on their flanks in yellow.
 Long strings of freight cars followed at last by a blue caboose.
 Sheer heaven.
 At least, I think that’s what I saw.
 Sometimes I could swear I saw yellow cabooses.
 It’s all kind of hazy now and I’m not really sure.
 I really wish that just once it had occurred to me to take my little Kodak Instamatic camera with me.
 I also seem to recall that the Gordonsville depot was gray when I saw it, but in all the pictures I ever seen it was white.
 As Barbara Kingsolver once wrote, “Memory is a complicated thing...”